Wattie Buchan

-Walter David "Wattie" Buchan (born 24 July 1957) is a Scottish punk rock musician, best known as the lead vocalist for the Exploited.
+Walter David "Wattie" Buchan (born 24 July 1957) is a Scottish punk rock singer, best known as the lead vocalist for the Exploited.

 Early life

 Buchan was born in Edinburgh on 24 July 1957.
 He served in the British Army as a soldier prior to joining the Exploited.
-He became interested in punk rock in the 1970s after hearing music by bands such as Sex Pistols.
+He became interested in punk rock in the 1970s after hearing music by bands such as the Sex Pistols.